Skip to main content

 manifest.json

-If you want to place multiple extensions, do the following:
+If you want to place multiple extensions, place them as follows.

 .\extensions\